ARM-software/acle/main/acle.md

 intrinsics](#advanced-simd-neon-intrinsics) and associated
 [data types](#vector-data-types).
 As these intrinsics and data types are in the user namespace, an implementation would not normally define them until the header is included.
-The `__ARM_NEON` macro can be tested before including the header.
-However, this is not recommended for cases where target feature selection is overridden within code, for example, when using
-#function-multi-versioning.
+The `__ARM_NEON` is defined to `1`, the header file is available in a normal unannotated function.

 ``` c